Transversal factors and spanning trees: Transversal factors

 \begin{definition} Let $F$ be an $r$-vertex graph with at least $t$ edges, and let $\fG$ be a graph collection on vertex set $[rn]$.
-A \emph{$t$-copy of $F$ in $\fG$} is a coloured copy of $F$ in $\fG$ which has exactly $t$ colours on its edges.
 An \emph{$(F,t)$-factor} in $\fG$ is a vertex-disjoint union of $t$-copies of $F$ in $\fG$, such that these $t$-copies share no colours, and every vertex appears in some $t$-copy. \end{definition}

 As an $(F,e(F))$-factor in $\fG$ is a simply a rainbow $F$-factor, and an $(F,1)$-factor is a collection of monochromatic copies of $F$ using different colours, Theorems~\ref{thm:fullyrainbowfactors} and \ref{thm:monocopies} follow immediately from the following result.